rockpearl3-hub/AI-Governance-Founders-Checklist-2026/FOUNDERS_AI_CHECKLIST.md

     *   *Fix:* Build your pipeline to easily switch between multiple vendors or open-source local models (like Llama 3) so your product stays alive if one vendor cuts access. step checklist for founders to protect their tech.
 Link below."*

-Should we refine the LinkedIn launch post for this checklist next?